Where are you located? Birmingham, Alabama.

 How far in advance should I book my session?

-Approximately two months in advance.
+Approximately two to three months in advance.
 Booking your session early is always a good idea.
 Occasionally, spots will open up due to an unplanned cancellation-- it never hurts to ask!

 Sessions are not reserved until Holland Williams Photography confirms the appointment AND receives your session fee.